How to buy eBay (EBAY) shares in Australia

 eBay share price volatility

-eBay Inc. operates the marketplace and classifieds platforms that connect buyers and sellers worldwide.
-Its Marketplace platform includes its online marketplace at ebay.com and the eBay suite of mobile apps; and Classifieds platform comprises a collection of brands, such as Mobile.de, Kijiji, Gumtree, Marktplaats, eBay Kleinanzeigen, and others that offer online classifieds to help people find what they are looking for in their local communities.
-Its platforms enable users to list, buy, sell, and pay for items through various online, mobile, and offline channels that include retailers, distributors, liquidators, import and export companies, auctioneers, catalog and mail-order companies, classifieds, directories, search engines, commerce participants, shopping channels, and networks.
+eBay Inc. operates marketplace platforms that connect buyers and sellers worldwide.
+The company's Marketplace platform includes its online marketplace at ebay.com and the eBay suite of mobile apps.
+Its platforms enable users to list, buy, sell, and pay for items through various online, mobile, and offline channels that include retailers, distributors, liquidators, import and export companies, auctioneers, catalog and mail-order companies, classifieds, directories, search engines, commerce participants, shopping channels, and networks. eBay Inc. has a strategic partnership with Bidadoo, Inc. to transform heavy equipment industry.
 The company was founded in 1995 and is headquartered in San Jose, California.

 Frequently asked questions